 A 2005 clinical trial found that icariin (the active chemical constituent in horny goat weed) may be effective for improving erection quality in rats, but the results weren’t very conclusive.

-The above-linked study was an in vitro study, meaning it was a test tube study, so the results are weaker than a study using human or animal subjects.
+The above-linked study was an in vitro study, meaning it was a test tube study, so the results are weaker than a study with human or animal subjects.

 Is Horny Goat Weed Effective For Women?